JiashengYan/CarND-Term1-P4/README.md

 <p align="center">
 <a href="https://www.youtube.com/watch?v=nIV7KDcXLlE&feature=youtu.be
 " target="_blank"><img src="./Writeup_images/FilterResult.jpg"
-alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10"/></a>
+alt="IMAGE ALT TEXT HERE" width="960" height="540" border="10"/></a>
 </p>
-The follwing filters are included in the video as their results are better than other filters like Sobel Direction:
+The follwing filters are included in the video as their results are better than other filters such as Sobel Direction:

 * HSL-Saturation Filter
 * HSL-Saturation Sobel X Filter
 * HSL-Lightness Sobel X Filter